slowernews/wisdom-tldr/chapters/chapter_1_self.md

 high expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed

-No podemos elegir nuestro origen pero podemos elegir hacia donde ir

-> *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

 > *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*

-> *'If I have no expectations than I will easily exceed them' -- James Altucher*

 > *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*